Your pet wants you to read our newsletter. (Then give them a treat.)

 10 steps to a safe outdoor space.
 Landscaper not required.

-Snail bait may keep your garden safe — but it's extremely toxic to dogs.
-Here's everything you need to know.
+It may protect your plants, but at what cost?
+A veterinarian explains how this toxin may keep your garden safe — but it’s extremely toxic to dogs.
+Here’s everything you need to know.

 The beginning of puppy parenthood can be rough, but it does get better — especially when you implement this advice.